 The key responsibilities that feature the internship include working on supporting NCI activities that are related to visibility and stakeholder engagement.
 The intern will work in cooperation and under the supervision of the Director of NCI.
-Due to Covid 19 related situation in India, this is a virtual internship with a 35 hour per week work commitment.

 A communication student from Finland, Mirna Aho, had the chance to work for NCI in summer 2017.
 During a two month long internship she truly got to experience the Incredible India.